hansa-lallu/bank-tech-test/README.md

 Requirements
 ----

-Interact with your code via a REPL like IRB or the JavaScript console.
+- You should be able to interact with your code via a REPL like IRB or the JavaScript console.
 (You don't need to implement a command line interface that takes input from STDIN.)
-Deposits, withdrawal.
+- Deposits, withdrawal.
-Account statement (date, amount, balance) printing.
+- Account statement (date, amount, balance) printing.
-Data can be kept in memory (it doesn't need to be stored to a database or anything).
+- Data can be kept in memory (it doesn't need to be stored to a database or anything).

 Acceptance criteria
 ---